 There are two main steps to adding Oso.

 First, you express authorization logic as declarative rules, written in Polar and stored in Oso policy files.

-Second, you install the oso library for your application language/framework, and add the
+Second, you install the Oso library for your application language/framework,

 Because of this, it is rare to need to change policies while the application is running.
 For example, if you need to revoke a user’s access because they leave the company or change roles, then updating the application data will immediately flow through to policy decisions and achieve the desired outcome.